jdittrich/userNeedResearchBook/text/allURBook.md

 ###Audio

-After the research session I listen to the recording.
-Usually I have the audio as a .mp3 and the notes as a typed out plaintext or wordprocessor document (see: [Transcribe Notes](#transcribeNotes)), so I can open audio and transcript in parallel on my computer.
+Listen to the recording of your reserach session.
+Usually, I have the audio as a .mp3 and the notes as a typed out plaintext or wordprocessor document (see: [Transcribe Notes](#transcribeNotes)), so I can open audio and transcript in parallel on my computer.
 When the audio contains information which is not in the document or if it supplements information that is already there, I pause the playback and write the